-As a student it can be hard keeping your head up sometimes, especially in the winter.
+As a student, it can be hard keeping your head up sometimes, especially in the winter.
 When you’re feeling low it can affect both your work and social life.
-Here at The Bunch we’ve created a list of tips to help boost your morale and get you into a better mind state this February!
+Here at The Bunch, we’ve created a list of mood boosting tips to help boost your morale and get you into a better mind state this February!

 1. Eating habits